aws-lite/aws-lite/plugins/lambda/readme.md

 - **`EventSourceArn` (string)**
   - ARN of the event source
 - **`FilterCriteria` (object)**
-  - Define an input filter for events
+  - Define how incoming events will be filtered
   - [More details (AWS)](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html#lambda-CreateEventSourceMapping-request-FilterCriteria)
 - **`FunctionResponseTypes` (array)**
   - A list of at most 1 string defining the current response type enum applied to the event source mapping; For Kinesis, DynamoDB Streams, and Amazon SQS